lucasvianav/nvim/README.md

 * `[<Space>`: adds a blank line above
 * `]<Space>`: adds a blank line below
 * `[a` (same as `<M-k>`): moves the curent line (or selection) up
-  * In VSCode, the visual mode version is buggy.
-If you don't hold/mash the buttons, everything should be ok.
 * `]a` (same as `<M-j>`): moves the current line (or selection) down
-  * In VSCode, the visual mode version is buggy.
-If you don't hold/mash the buttons, everything should be ok.
 * `[d`: duplicates the current line (or selection), leaving the cursor (and selection) on the upper duplicate
 * `]d`: duplicates the current line (or selection), leaving the cursor (and selection) on the lower duplicate
   * It glitches the first time you use it in visual mode :c